Kwiatek90/Client-Server-sockets/README.md

 ## Introduction

 This Python script demonstrates a client-server communication setup using sockets.
 The server provides essential functionalities, including server uptime, server information retrieval, a list of available commands, and user management.
 Users can have either admin or user rights, and the server allows sending and managing messages between clients using JSON.
-All data is stored in PostgreSQL and connection to the database is multi-thread.
+All data is stored in PostgreSQL.

 ## Setup